Counselling for Children, Teens, & Adults

 Finding the right support can feel overwhelming, but you don’t have to do this alone.

-I’m Deborah Flowers, a therapist offering secure online counselling across Canada and in-person sessions in Three Hills, Alberta.
+I’m Deborah Flowers, a Certified Counsellor offering secure online counselling across Canada and in-person sessions in Three Hills, Alberta.
 I provide a calm, non-judgmental space to make sense of what you’re facing, strengthen coping skills, and move toward meaningful change — at a pace that feels right for you.

 In-person therapy available in Three Hills, Alberta.